Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Results

 \subsubsection{150 W MEPT}

 The thruster analysed in this work is a particular configuration of the low-power 150 W class MEPT `REGULUS-150', described in references \cite{b:ereg,b:iac2022,b:andrewsiodine}.
 The cylindrical plasma source has length 60 mm and radius 10 mm.
-The MN is generated by two rings of permanent magnets which, at the thruster outlet, provide an on-axis strength of $B_0=450$~G. The thruster was operated, with xenon at $\dot{m}=0.2$~mg/s, at total input powers of $P_{in}=50 - 180$~W. Due to the power drawn by the electronic subsystem, this results in a power delivered to the RF antenna of approximately $P_{RF}=(1-\epsilon_{sys})P_{in}$, where $\epsilon_{sys}$ is the system inefficiency and assumed to be about 0.2.
+The MN is generated by two rings of permanent magnets which, at the thruster outlet, provide an on-axis strength of $B_0=450$~G. The thruster was operated, with xenon at $\dot{m}=0.2$~mg/s, at total input powers of $P_{in}=50 - 180$~W. Due to the power drawn by the electronic subsystem, this results in a power delivered to the RF antenna of approximately $P_{RF}=(1-\epsilon_{sys})P_{in}$, where $\epsilon_{sys}$ is the system inefficiency and taken to be about 0.2.
 The antenna wave-coupling efficiency is estimated to be $\eta_A\approx 0.7$, so the power actually absorbed into the plasma is $P_{a}= (1-\epsilon_{sys})\eta_AP_{in}$.
+These values for $\epsilon_{sys}$ and $\eta_A$ come directly from measurements made of REGULUS-150 \cite{b:ereg,b:iac2022,b:andrewsiodine}.